-One afternoon in high school, I missed the bus home and found myself walking instead.
+One afternoon in high school, I missed my bus home and found myself walking instead.
 I quickly passed by the school grounds and began walking along the shoulder of a two lane road.
-Despite it being early March, the weather was mild; it was neither cold nor cloudy, and the air was dry.
+It was early in March, but the weather was mild.
+It was neither cold nor cloudy, and the air was dry.
 There was some snow on the ground around the stubbles of wheat beside the road, but not very much.

 This straight road across empty fields went on for about a mile and a half – almost half the total distance to my house.
 After that, the route became much more circuitous.
-In front of me I could see mountains dominating the western horizon.
-Off to the right, I occasionally glimpsed the downtown skyline, some 15 or 20 miles away.
+In front of me, I could see mountains dominating the western horizon.
+Off to the right, I occasionally saw glimpses of the downtown skyline, some 15 or 20 miles away.
 It was just a small group of 30-story buildings standing out against a mostly flat background then.
 The skyline is much bigger now, and the fields are all filled with houses.
 Only the mountains are about the same.

-At each important intersection I told Leah which way to turn, and we followed the exact route that my bus would have taken.
-We rode past fields and trees and houses, down straight streets and winding ones, until finally we arrived at the street where I lived, and stopped at the third house from the corner.
-I thanked Leah for the ride; she smiled and said she couldn't have left me wandering in the countryside.
+At each important intersection, I told Leah which way to turn to get to my house, and we followed the exact route that my bus would have taken.
+We rode past fields and trees and houses, down straight streets and winding ones, until finally we arrived at the street where I lived and stopped at the third house from the corner.
+I thanked Leah for the ride; she smiled and said that she couldn't have left me wandering in the countryside.
 I said goodbye to them both, and opened the car door.